ysdn2019/Graduates-List/graduates/isaak-man.md

 ---
 path: /work/bonded-connections
 graduate: Isaak Man
-mainimg: /assets/work/man_isaak_project1_web_main.jpg
+cover: /assets/work/man_isaak_project1_web_main.jpg
-thumbnailimg: /assets/work/man_isaak_project1_web_thumbnail.jpg
+thumbnail: /assets/work/man_isaak_project1_web_thumbnail.jpg
 title: Bonded Connections
 groupmembers:
-fields: Communication, Editorial, Print
+category: Communication, Editorial, Print
 mediumdimensions:
 description: Bonded Connections investigates human connections and how relationships are formed.
 Through an abstract installation piece of visualizing and exploring what a bond looks like, it is hoped that we will think and question what a relationship means to us personally and create moments with others.
 digitallink: http://isaakman.ca